mtmiron/toi/README.md

 A basic rundown in a single sentence
 ------------------------------------
   * TOI is split up between the core interpreter's source files and the modular "extension" files that implement specific functionality (e.g. string.c [implementing strings], array.c [implementing arrays], etc.); see the source and comments in "toi.h" for a more detailed description of specific structures/files/implementation-details.
+It's basically Ruby or Python without a virtual machine (and with a lot more bugs).